All Collections

 Access visibility rules

-When you add images, text, or shape elements to a badge, click the Settings () icon next to an element and click Visibility to set up rules that determine when the element should or shouldn't appear on the badge.
+When you add images, text, or shape elements to a badge, click the Settings () icon next to an element and click Visibility to set up rules that determine when the element should or shouldn't print on the badge.

 Assign to exclusive group

 If you want to print a badge element only when attendees are part of the correct exclusive group, click the Assign to exclusive group drop-down.
-If the exclusive group is the only criteria that determines this element's visibility on badges, click Save Changes to finish the rule.
+If the exclusive group is the only criteria that determines this element's visibility on badges, click Save changes to finish the rule.
 Bye! 👋

-Screenshot of the Set Visibility modal.
+An exclusive group selected in the Set Visibility modal.

 Rule Conditions

-The Rule Conditions area lets you choose checkout form fields or custom question answers as criteria for printing an element on badges.
+The Rule Conditions section lets you choose checkout form fields or custom question answers as criteria for printing an element on badges.
 Use this information with exclusive groups, or make the rule based only on the fields.

 AND/OR